 - For approximately 2,100 Australian Bureau of Statistics’ (ABS) Statistical Area Level 2s (SA2s), on a State/Territory and Metropolitan/Non-metropolitan basis, provided in Table 1.
 For the States, estimates for the Capital City and the Balance of each State are also provided; and

-The estimates in Table 1 and 2 are smoothed using a four quarter average to minimise the variability inherent in small area estimates.
-A description of the methodology used to prepare the estimates in this publication is presented in the Explanatory Notes on this site as well as on page 50 of the PDF publication, page 5 of the linked PDF text only and Word text only documents.
+The estimates in Table 1 and 2 are smoothed using a four-quarter average to minimise the variability inherent in small area estimates.
+A description of the methodology used to prepare the estimates in this publication is presented in the Explanatory Notes on this site as well as on page 42 of the PDF publication.

 Caution: Highly disaggregated estimates of unemployment and the unemployment rate at the SA2 and LGA level can display significant variability and should be viewed with caution.
 Indeed, quarter-to-quarter comparisons may not be indicative of actual movements in the labour market.
 It is therefore recommended that year-on-year comparisons be used.

-It is anticipated that the September quarter 2014 issue of Small Area Labour Markets will be released in December 2014.
+It is anticipated that the June quarter 2019 issue of SALM will be released in November 2019.

-This report was prepared by the Labour Market Analysis Section within the Labour Market Research and Analysis Branch.
-For further information, please contact Andrew Gatenby on 02 6240 9130, or email: firstname.lastname@example.org.
+This report was prepared by the Labour Market Analysis and Advice Section within the Labour Market Research and Analysis Branch.
+For further information, please contact Joel Meehan on (02) 6240 5358, Andrew Gatenby on (02) 6240 9130, or email email@example.com.